o3de/o3de.org/content/docs/contributing/to-docs/style-guide/guidance.md

 ## Voice and tone

 Use [active voice](https://writing.wisc.edu/handbook/style/ccs_activevoice/) and present-tense verbs wherever possible.
-Speak simply, respectfully, and professionally.
+Write simply, respectfully, and professionally.

 Refer to the user as "you".

-Refer to the O3DE software, O3DE community, or the O3D Foundation as "we".
+Refer to the O3DE software, O3DE community, or O3D Foundation as "we".
 For example, you might say "We recommend...".

 ## Acronyms, abbreviations, and Latin phrases